Doctor of Ministry (DMin) in Leadership and Spiritual Formation

 Complete the following:

-In this course, students engage key stakeholders from their ministry or vocational context in a discovery process to assess the real needs of those impacted by the NPO with a focus on identifying desired outcomes and questions.
-Students generate a report on their findings.
+In this course, students engage select stakeholders from their context in a design workshop and follow up interviews.
+Students assess the real needs of those impacted by the NPO by identifying three promising design concepts for addressing the NPO.
+This includes proposing prototypes, benchmarks for evaluating success, and identifying knowledge gaps that require additional research.
+Students generate a milestone report on their findings and meet with their Project Faculty and Peer Group monthly.
 Pass/No Pass.

 To maintain enrollment until the Doctoral Project is complete.
 Pass/No Pass.